 You can follow along our desensitizing adventure inside our private support group as we pray it works and inspires you all!

 Our Allergy Lifestyle

-Here are a few tidbits about what we are doing in our family because of food allergies:
+Here are a few tidbits about what we are doing in our food allergy family.

-- We live in the city, withing 10 minutes of the
+- We live in the city, within 10 minutes of the hospital.

-- My son doesn’t eat food prepared by anyone except for four family members.
+- My son doesn’t eat food prepared by anyone except four family members.

 - We are particular about childcare, trusting only a few people with our son’s care.

 Some of our life choices are unconventional, and we are always tweaking how we do things.
 But each allergy family must make their own choices based on their own comfort levels and circumstances.
 We do not judge anyone’s decisions about how to lovingly keep their allergic children safe.

 Wanna Join Us?